 Do Not Close Credit Accounts

-If you have accounts that were not closed due to the bankruptcy, you may think you're doing the right thing by closing this other lines of credit and swearing off all credit cards.
+If you have accounts that were not closed due to the bankruptcy, you may think you’re doing the right thing by closing these other lines of credit and swearing off all credit cards.
 This action does far more damage to your credit than you might think.
 Closing accounts reduces the amount of credit you have available to you which leads to lower credit scores.
-It's best to keep the credit lines open.
-If you're tempted to spend, cut up the cards.
-That way you will not use them and start racking up high balances - which is what got you into the bankruptcy mess to begin with!
+It’s best to keep the credit lines open.
+If you’re tempted to spend, cut up the cards.
+That way you will not use them and start racking up high balances – which is what got you into the bankruptcy mess, to begin with!